rubyaj24/ktu_tui/docs/architecture.md

 ## Security & Ethics

-- Credentials read via `getpass`, held in memory only
+- I read credentials via `getpass` and keep them in memory only
-- All requests rate-limited — no aggressive scraping
+- I rate-limit every request — no aggressive scraping
-- CSRF token read from server and returned exactly as a browser would
+- I read the CSRF token from the server and send it back exactly as a browser would
-- No third-party data sent anywhere
+- No third-party data leaves my machine

+I built this to access **my own student data** only.

 ---